allen880117/Simulated-Quantum-Annealing/README.md

     [Best Run] [Trotter Number] [Sum of 1st Subset] [Sum of 2nd Subset]
     ```

     2.4.
-It will also generate a `out.txt` file which dump the summation of the energy in each run.
+It will also generate an `out.txt` file which dumps the summation of the energy in each run.
 You can use the script `./tests/vision.ipynb` to visualize it.

 ### Co-Simulation

-We don't recommand do co-simulation here.
+We don't recommend do co-simulation here.

-There exists some problem about the connection of the DSP when do co-simulation in Vivado HLS 2020.1.
+There exists some problem with the connection of the DSP when doing co-simulation in Vivado HLS 2020.1.
 The time needed for co-simulation will be extremely slow down due to the message output.

 The detailed discussion can be found at [here](https://forums.xilinx.com/t5/Simulation-and-Verification/Warning-OPMODE-Input-Warning-The-OPMODE-0110X0X-with-CARRYINSEL/td-p/702538) and [here](https://www.xilinx.com/support/answers/73689.html)

 ### On-Board Test

-1. Follow the `Build Steps` `1~8` to build the `.bit` and `.hwh` file.
+1. Follow the `Build Steps` `1~8` to build the `.bit` and `.hwh` files.

 2. Move them into the board.